fieldtrip/website/workshop/practicalmeeg2022/handson_artifacts.md

       Name      Size                 Bytes  Class     Attributes
       data      1x1             1465245106  struct

-The complete data represented in double precision would amount to approximately 50*60*1100*404*8 (50 minutes times 60 seconds times 1100 samples per second times 404 channels times 8 bytes per sample) is 10 GB and would most likely cause memory problems if you would process it using a laptop with limited memory.
+The complete data represented in double precision would amount to approximately 50\*60\*1100\*404\*8 (50 minutes, times 60 seconds, times 1100 samples per second, times 404 channels, times 8 bytes per sample) is 10 GB and would most likely cause memory problems if you would process it using a laptop with limited memory.

 Please have a look at the tutorial on making a [memory efficient analysis pipeline](/tutorial/memory) for more information.
 {% include markup/end %}